KyleHollands/Data-Analytics-Cyclistic-Case-Study/README.md

 Data visualization in this  circumstance can definitely help share these findings.
 The type of story this data tells is easily understood through a couple of simple visualizations which indicate the contrast between the different members and how they use the service.

 ● Is your presentation accessible to your audience?
+The findings are effectively communicated through the charts provided, which makes it highly available to the majority of audiences.
+Additionally, the statistics are provided in the form of a table.

 Key tasks
 1. Determine the best way to share your findings. **
 2. Create effective data visualizations. **
-3. Present your findings.
+3. Present your findings. **
-4. Ensure your work is accessible.
+4. Ensure your work is accessible. **

 Deliverable: